ravendb/docs/version_2/docs/server/extending/plugins/index.markdown

 where:
 * **ProcessQuery** is used to perform any logic on the providen query.
 * **Initialize** and **SecondStageInit** are used in trigger initialization process.

+//TODO Examples

+###Index Update triggers

+Index Update triggers allow users to perform custom actions every time an index entry has been created or deleted.
+To write your own trigger we must consider two classes.
+The `AbstractIndexUpdateTrigger` and `AbstractIndexUpdateTriggerBatcher` defined below.

+{CODE plugins_2_0@Server\Extending\Plugins\Index.cs /}

+where:
+* **CreateBatcher** is used to construct a batcher for given index.
+* **Initialize** and **SecondStageInit** are used in trigger initialization process.

+{CODE plugins_2_1@Server\Extending\Plugins\Index.cs /}

+where:
+* **OnIndexEntryDeleted** is executed when index entry is being removed from the index.
+The provided key may represent an already deleted document.
+* **OnIndexEntryCreated** is executed when specified document with given key is being inserted.
+The changes to the provided lucene document will be writen to the Lucene index.
+* **AnErrorOccured** is used to notify the batcher that an error occured.

+**Example: creating static snapshot from the indexed document**

+{CODE plugins_2_2@Server\Extending\Plugins\Index.cs /}

+This index works on the [following index](http://ayende.com/blog/4530/raven-event-sourcing) in order to create a static snapshot of the indexed document whenever it is indexed.
+Note that we use identity insert here (the key we use ends with '/') so we will have documents like this:

+* shoppingcarts/12/snapshots/1
+* shoppingcarts/12/snapshots/2
+* shoppingcarts/12/snapshots/3

+This is nice if we want to keep a record of all the changes to the index.
+Note that we also change the document to store the snapshot key for this particular version.